tatumamckinnis/Markov/README.md

 Don't forget to upload a PDF for the analysis part of this assignment and mark where you answer each question.
 This is a separate submission in Gradescope.

+*Do not forget to record 20 minutes of your coding work*.

 ### Grading

 | Section.  | points |